MosesKortu/MosesKortu/README.md

 🌐 Exploring the latest trends in business analytics and data science.

-🚀 Developing expertise in Python, ML using Dataaiku, Apache SPark with a focus on Data Analysis.
+🚀 Developing expertise in SQL, NoSQL, Python, ML, Data Analysis and Visualization.
 <hr/>

 ### 🌱 What I'm Learning